maximesalomon/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+1. If you were to describe semantic HTML to the next cohort of students, what would you say? ✅

+💡 Semantic HTML means that the HTML should be self explanatory for a human and the browser to read.
+It uses specific tag to be more understandable.
+In place of using 'div' you use 'header', 'section', 'footer', etc. It also helps with SEO. 💡

-2. Name two big differences between ```display: block;``` and ```display: inline;```.
+2. Name two big differences between ```display: block;``` and ```display: inline;```. ✅

+💡 Display block = elements are displayed as a block.
+A new line is created between them.
+Takes the full-width available.

+Display inline = elements are display on the same line.
+Takes the minimum width possible. 💡

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? ✅

+💡 The 4 areas of the box model are =
+    - Content
+    - Padding
+    - Border
+    - Margin 💡

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? ✅

+ 💡 When using flexbox, the property align-items works on the cross axis. 💡

-5. Explain why git is valuable to a team of developers.
+5. Explain why git is valuable to a team of developers. ✅

+💡 Git is a version control system for tracking changes.
+There is several valuable things about it for developers:
+    1 - Version control = Being able to come back in time if you ever have problems with new changes you made.
+    2 - Online storage (with Github) = having a source oif truth for your code 3 - Collaboration = Being able to collaborate with teamates working on the same project. 💡

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.